Ernyoke/ervin-szilagyi-static-site/src/articles/ecs-custom-logging-with-fluentbit.md

     s3_key_format_tag_delimiters .-
 ```

-In case of Fargate tasks, this configuration file should be baked in the image, for which we will see an example bellow.
-Before that, we might have noticed that in our task definition above, we did not provide such configuration file.
+In case of Fargate tasks, this configuration file should be baked in the image, for which we will see an example below.
+Before that, we might have noticed that in our task definition above, we did not provide such a configuration file.
 The reason why we did not have to provide it, is that we are using a Fluent Bit image provided by AWS.
 This image has plugins for AWS services such as CloudWatch, Kinesis Firehose, S3.
 It also can generate configuration files based on the `logConfiguration` - `options` section for the Fluent Bit task definition.
 In this case, we would use the previous Fluentbit config file which we would bake it inside our Docker image.
 The task definition would be as follows:

 ```json
 {